webrecorder/browsertrix-crawler/docs/docs/user-guide/crawl-scope.md

 ## Custom Scope Inclusion Rules

-Instead of setting a scope type, it is possible to instead configure custom scope regex by setting `--include` config to one or more regular expressions.
+Instead of setting a scope type, it is possible to configure a custom scope regex by setting `--include` config to one or more regular expressions.
 If using the YAML config, the `include` field can contain a list of regexes.

 Extracted links that match the regular expression will be considered 'in scope' and included.

 ## Custom Scope Exclusion Rules

-In addition to the inclusion rules, Browsertrix Crawler supports a separate list of exclusion regexes, that if match, override an exclude a URL from the crawl.
+In addition to the inclusion rules, Browsertrix Crawler supports a separate list of exclusion regexes, that if matched, override and exclude a URL from the crawl.

 The exclusion regexes are often used with a custom scope, but could be used with a predefined scopeType as well.